Coiot/cbr-main/src/albums/s2/episode20part3.md

 - scene_number: 30
   scene_title: "ENACT: Embargo: Embargos"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part3-scene30.jpg
   narration: "<p>Within the midst of a long and frustrating war with Ferdinand, Wilhem proposes another embargo, this time against Lesotho.
 The United Nations reject the proposal because everyone is fed up with all the embargo proposals the Kaiser has thrown around all game, resulting in a lot of shouting between the roundtable of leaders.
-As the meeting comes to a close, Wilhem warns them that "one day, democracy will fail us all, and when that day comes, we will not all be pointing fingers at one another, but rather guns at all of our throats."</p>"
+As the meeting comes to a close, Wilhem warns them that “one day, democracy will fail us all, and when that day comes, we will not all be pointing fingers at one another, but rather guns at all of our throats.”</p>"
 - scene_number: 31
   scene_title: "Kosovo Does Nothing This Part"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part3-scene31.jpg